 But, I’m not very good at sitting still with questions.
-I want to do something about this—sooner rather than later.
-I want to think about it, frame a few questions to help, and answer these questions about my intentions.
+I wanted to do something about this—sooner rather than later.
+I wanted to think about it, frame a few questions to help, and answer these questions about my intentions.

 I'd Love to Hear from You 🙂

 Since I see us on this journey to master memory keeping together, I'd like to hear your thoughts.
 So, let's chat about: